CloudBoltSoftware/js-sdk/README.md

 // If operating from within a CloudBolt UI Extension, you can use the session cookie:
 // const token = await api.v3.cmp.apiToken.obtainTokenWithSessionCookie()

-// Save the auth token to the api helper's axios instance api.base.setAuthHeader(token)
+// Save the auth token to the sdk's axios instance api.base.setAuthHeader(token)

 // Congrat's!
 You're ready to start making requests to the CloudBolt API with the `api` instance